Family HANDBOOK

 Pediculosis (Lice) is a nuisance according to the CDC but does not spread disease.
 If you believe that your child has lice, please contact the school.
 If we are aware of a case of lice, an email will be sent to the relevant grades so those parents/guardians can monitor their children.
 This email will never disclose the active case.
 Lice checks may be conducted to proactively ensure lice has not spread.

 Parents/guardians have the option of providing sunscreen.
-Acadia does not supply sunscreen for the following reasons.
+Acadia does not supply sunscreen without prior permission for the following reasons.

 Please mark your child’s name clearly on the outside of the container.
 Prior to going outside, students will be given their product to apply to their skin and an opportunity to wash their hands.
 When the bottle is low, staff will inform you that a new bottle is needed.